CodepotatoLtd/Cordiner-Wealth/wp-content/plugins/gdpr-cookie-compliance/readme.txt

 ### Premium Features Available

-* **Cookie wall / Full-screen layout** - If enabled, the Cookie Consent Banner will be display in a full screen mode, and force users to either accept or reject cookies before they can see your content.
+* **Cookie wall / Full-screen layout** - If enabled, the Cookie Consent Banner will be display in a full screen mode, and force users to either accept or reject cookies before they can see your content
-* **Export & import settings** - Transfer your custom settings between sites with ease.
+* **Export & import settings** - Transfer your custom settings between sites with ease
-* **WordPress Multisite extension** - You can manage the plugin settings globally, and clone them from one site to another within your multi-site setup.
+* **WordPress Multisite extension** - You can manage the plugin settings globally, and clone them from one site to another within your multi-site setup
-* **Accept on Scroll / Hide timer ** - Allow users to accept cookies by scrolling down the page OR by setting a timer (ie. Hide banner after 5 seconds)
+* **Accept on Scroll / Hide timer** - Allow users to accept cookies by scrolling down the page OR by setting a timer (ie. Hide banner after 5 seconds)
-* **Analytics** - Stats and charts showing you how many users accepted your cookies (all anonymous).
+* **Renew Consent** - ask users to renew their consent if there is a change in privacy or cookie policy on your site
-* **Geo-location** - If enabled, the Cookie Consent Banner will only be shown to visitors from the European Union or selected countries (ie. Canada, United States etc.).
+* **Geo-location** - If enabled, the Cookie Consent Banner will only be shown to visitors from the European Union or selected countries (ie. Canada, United States etc.)
+* **iFrame Blocker** - blocks users from viewing 3rd party resources (such as Youtube) until they accept cookies
 * **Premium Shortcodes** that can be added to your ‘Privacy & Cookie Policy’ and allow your users to manage their consent with ease.
-* **Hide Cookie Banner** allows you to hide the Cookie Notice Banner on selected pages.
+* **Hide Cookie Banner** allows you to hide the Cookie Notice Banner on selected pages
-* **iFrame Blocker** allows you to block users from viewing 3rd party resources (such as Youtube) until they accept cookies.
-* **Cookie Declaration** allows you to manually declare the exact type of cookies that your site uses, including the cookie name, provider, purpose and expiration.
+* **Cookie Declaration** allows you to manually declare the exact type of cookies that your site uses, including the cookie name, provider, purpose and expiration
-* **Consent Log** gives you the ability to store user consent information in the event that you need to prove that consent was given.
+* **Consent Log** - gives you the ability to store user consent information in the event that you need to prove that consent was given.
+* **Analytics** - Stats and charts showing you how many users accepted your cookies (all anonymous)
-* **Fast Premium Support** from our friendly team.
+* **Fast Premium Support** from our friendly team
-* **Renew Consent** - This feature allows you to ask users to renew their consent if there is a change in privacy policy on your site
-* **12 months** of updates included.
+* **12 months** of updates included

 [Buy GDPR Premium Add-on here](https://www.mooveagency.com/wordpress-plugins/gdpr-cookie-compliance/)